Looking for Scottish baby names? Here we have 204 names for wee laddies and bonnie lassies. See any that strike your fancy?

 Let’s take a look at the most popular Scottish baby names right now.

-Most popular names for girls in Scotland
+What are the most popular names for girls in Scotland?

 In truth, the most popular names for girls in Scotland right now are not specifically Scottish.